Jurisdiction and hierarchy of courts

 Courts deal with different matters depending on their jurisdiction and place in the court hierarchy.

 Within the state and federal courts systems, there are a number of different courts.
 Each court has a particular ‘jurisdiction’, which is the scope of a court’s authority to decide matters.
 The term comes from Latin: ‘juris’ – the law and ‘dictio’ – to say or declare.
 The jurisdiction given to a court will usually depend on the purpose for which the court was established, which is usually defined in legislation.
 Which court will have jurisdiction over a case may be based on geographical area, the type of parties who appear, the amount of money involved in the case, or the severity of the maximum penalty for an offence.
 For example, in NSW, a crime for which the maximum penalty is 14 years imprisonment will probably be heard by the District Court or the Supreme Court, while a crime for which the maximum penalty is only a fine will be heard by the Local Court.

-Some courts have a specialised jurisdiction (for example, the Children’s Court and Family Courts) so they deal with cases only in a narrow range of topics, while other courts have a general jurisdiction (such as the state Supreme Courts) to deal with a wide variety of cases.
+Some courts have a specialised jurisdiction (for example, the Children’s Court) so they deal with cases only in a narrow range of topics, while other courts have a general jurisdiction (such as the state Supreme Courts) to deal with a wide variety of cases.
 The Supreme Courts of the states and territories are courts of general jurisdiction in that every matter is within the general jurisdiction of a Supreme Court unless specifically excluded.

 Another distinction in jurisdiction is between 'original jurisdiction' and 'appellate jurisdiction'.
 The court where a particular matter is heard for the first time has ‘original jurisdiction’.
 If there is to be an appeal against the decision of the original court, the court that can hear the appeal has ‘appellate jurisdiction’.
 See Appeals for more information.

 Hierarchy of courts

 The Commonwealth has three levels of general federal courts: